 Can I apply for a Notice of Eligibility?

 Yes, the MCA are now taking applications on-line, you must send scanned copies of documentation, you do not need to send your full TRB and your Training officer can assist to sign any photos or forms.
 You are exempt from one week’s sea time and can apply if you are up to one month short, this sea time will have to be gained before your Certificate of Competency is issued.
 You can also apply If you have not yet completed the SQA Writtens or have short courses outstanding.
 If you have any issues, please contact your Training Officer.

 Please also be aware that the MCA are currently working through a back log of applications.

 Can I sit the Oral or SQA Written Examinations?

-The MCA are now completing oral examinations online, starting initially with Engineer and ETO examinations, before beginning Deck examinations in June.
-Please be aware that the MCA are working through a backlog, but as surveyors/examiners are currently not travelling to vessels as much we do hope they will have more examiners available.
+The MCA are now completing oral examinations online, please be aware that the MCA are working through a backlog but as surveyors/examiners are currently not travelling to vessels as much they do have more examiners available.

 Will I be able to join a vessel this sea phase?

 Your sponsoring company will advise of their own procedures, they will also consider travel restrictions and quarantine procedures.
 Many cadets will not go to sea until this situation improves although we hope that you will be able to join a vessel in this phase as planned but we cannot be sure and will need to assess this situation daily.
 We are working closely with the MCA and MNTB to ensure that everyone’s training has as little disruptions as possible and that all cadets can achieve their sea time at some stage.